SAMcGee/CITC/stage-3.md

 Write a small summary detailing what you've learned over this set of lessons, cover the following:

 What have you learned today about how hackers might entice you to do things?
-Have you become more supicious about links and information on the internet?
+Have you become more suspicious about links and information on the internet?
 What have you learned about making decisions in time-sensitive circumstances?

 ---
 ## Congratulations!

-If you've completed all of that you've successfully completed the lesson.
+If you’ve completed all of that you’ve completed the lesson.
 I thoroughly hope you enjoyed yourself and would love to hear your feedback!
-Please send any feedback to s1840770@ed.ac.uk

 ---
 [Go Back](../../CITC/stage-2-check)